-And that’s the problem.
-Because in fact it is a very good place to explore but virtually everyone (myself included, many times) just whizzes along the road on their rental scooters without pausing or saying to themselves . .
-“I wonder what’s down here” and taking one of the many tracks and narrow roads leading towards the sea or inland.
+In fact the east coast is a very good place to explore but virtually everyone (myself included, many times) just whizzes along the road on their rental scooters without pausing or saying to themselves . .
+“I wonder what’s down here” and taking one of the numerous tracks and narrow roads leading towards the sea or inland.

 After passing Ao Sapporot, the Koh Chang Ferry pier, the road hugs the coast, passing a naval pier where warships occasionally moor up and Mayuree Pink Resort, named after the owner’s mother who’s favourite colour is pink.
-Can’t miss it, as bright pink resorts tend to stand out, even more so when they are in a crap location.
+You can’t miss it, as bright pink resorts tend to stand out.
+Even more so when they are in a crap location.

 Immediately after the end of the wall you’ll come to Centrepoint Pier, the second best of the two car ferries, and 400 metres further is an old ferry pier which is now home to a few crumbling buildings and a family of stray dogs.

-To be honest, they’re all good places to stay – it’s unlikely you’ll be disappointed regardless of which you stay in.
+They’re all good places to stay – it’s unlikely you’ll be disappointed regardless of which you stay in.

 The Capital of Koh Chang

 But ride your scooter or walk along to the end of the pier and you’ll be rewarded great views looking along the coastline and back towards the village.
-You’ll also notice a small white chedi, most fishing villages have these to bring the fishermen good luck & ward off evil, catch depleting or ship sinking, spirits.
+You’ll also notice a small white chedi, most fishing villages have these.
+It brings the fishermen good luck & wards off evil, catch depleting, ship sinking spirits.

 After visiting the pier, head back to the crossroads in the centre of the village, turn right and after about 200 metres you will see a red building on your right, with a large dragon mural on the outside, near a recently rebuilt pier.
 This is a Chinese shrine and an interesting photo opportunity.
 Adjacent to the shrine you’ll see a new concrete building, also painted red, where you might be able to rent bicycles.

 A Dan Mai cycling route was put together in 2013 and signs erected to highlight different aspects of life in the area.
 It was a good idea.
 But as usual, whilst there was a budget to set it up and erect signs, there’s no budget for maintenance and the signs have largely disappeared now.
 Some of the sights were pretty interesting.